CaptainLexington/pdf-cover-calibre/README.md

 PDF Cover Plugin for Calibre
 ============================

 PDFs do not support meta-tag cover files like HTML-based ebook formats such as ePub.
-Ebook library and reading software usually displays the first page of the PDF as the cover, but for many PDFs, such as those of out-of-print, public domain books - have unclear, unhelpful, unattractive, or even blank first pages.
+Ebook library and reading software usually displays the first page of the PDF as the cover, but many PDFs, such as those of out-of-print, public domain books, have unclear, unhelpful, unattractive, or even blank first pages.

 This plugin takes the cover set in the Calibre metadata and inserts it as a new first page of the book's PDF.
 If you change the cover later, subsequent operations will replace the first page instead of prepending indefinitely.